null-machine/limbus-company-roll-analyzer/index.md

 One thing to keep in mind is that stronger units do not necessarily correlate with more enjoyment.
 Weaker sinners tend to compensate their lack of power in their own strange ways, and giving them a chance tends to lead to making some funny memories.
 Additionally, the game in its current state is easy enough to comfortably clear with just a support unit, so there's no need to worry about accessibility yet.

-Some of the authors are disappointed in Project Moon.
-The authors will post future updates when they feel like it.
+As of late July, some of the authors are disappointed in Project Moon.
+Future updates will be posted when the authors feel like it.